yaqwsx/presentations/redhat_2016/pres.md

 - possibility of query caching

-    - well-explored in area of symbolic-execution
+    - well-explored in area of symbolic execution

 . . .